Located in: Romania

 Craiova is the home of the University of Medicine and Pharmacy.
 This medical school, which was founded in 1947, has over 20,000 international students.
 This educational institution offers Medicine and Pharmacy classes in English to its pupils.

-Also known as ‘Safest City in Romania’, Craiova is blessed with charming architecture that reflects its history and culture.
-As well as a booming financial industry and constant development, this fashionable city has no shortage of big high street names, shopping malls, cool bars, exciting night clubs and a variety of great restaurants.
-It is also well known for being one of the safest cities in Europe with a very low crime rate which many people attribute to the good caring nature of the Romanian people.
+Also known as the ‘Safest City in Romania’, Craiova is blessed with charming architecture that reflects its history and culture.
+This fashionable city boasts big high-street names, shopping malls, cool bars, exciting nightclubs, and chic restaurants.
+It is also well known for being one of the safest cities in Europe.
+Craiova has a very low crime rate which many people attribute to the good caring nature of the Romanian people.